Substance Abuse and Addiction Treatment Resources in Rochester

 Rochester is a small city located on the north bank of the Clinton River.
 Detroit is 27 miles to the south and Pontiac a few miles to the west.
 The city is home to a number of small manufacturers and the average median household income is relatively high—$75,043 as of 2015.
 The city’s manufacturing heritage led to the creation of numerous interconnected waterways that have been redeveloped for recreational areas.
 Other outdoor facilities include the 16-mile Clinton River trail as well as the well-known Paint Creek Trail that was converted from the old Penn railroad track.
 The city falls within Oakland County.

-Despite the ongoing battle with drugs, there is help available at various Rochester drug rehab centers.
-Those who have become dependent on drugs and alcohol can get the resources they need.
-Rochester alcohol rehab centers have different services that help you overcome your alcohol addiction.
+Despite the ongoing battle with drugs, there is help available at various drug rehab centers.
+Those who have become dependent on drugs and alcohol can get the resources and help they need.
+Alcohol rehab centers have different services that help you overcome your alcohol addiction.
 While authorities do what they can to restrict the street availability of drugs and make the antidote naloxone available, others are focusing their attention on assisting those who want to overcome substance dependence.
-Numerous Rochester alcohol treatment facilities exist where those who are dependent on alcohol can be treated.
-Additionally, national networks of rehabilitation clinics, such as The Recovery Village in Columbus, Ohio offer high-quality treatment.
+Numerous alcohol treatment facilities exist where those who are dependent on alcohol can be treated.
+Additionally, national networks of rehabilitation clinics offer high-quality treatment.

 You’re not alone in this struggle.